 The wrapper project monitors the Processor Expert project.
 For example if I add new components and I build the code, the wrapper project gets updated:

-I have not seen an option to ‘shut up’ that dialog.
+:idea: I have not seen an option to ‘shut up’ that dialog.
 That would be useful.

 Using MCUonEclipse Processor Expert Components